hirokiodd/wiki-analysis/README.md

 ## Note

-The code is written to solve particular problems which cannot be shared.
+- The code is written to solve particular problems which cannot be shared.
 Also, the repo **does not** contain data provided by the school, as sharing the data is not permitted.
+- When solving the problem, we can only use simple modules such as `pickle`, `random`, `datetime`, and the packages `numpy`, `matplotlib`, and `seaborn`** for practice of writing code.
+We can NOT use advanced data processing packages such as `pandas`, `networkx`, `scikitlearn`, etc.